7. Health and Safety

 Details of the specific roles and responsibilities of Adult Members, Volunteers, and Employees with respect to the administration of medication, and links to relevant forms, can be found in the GGA Administration of Medication Guidelines.

-All Adult Members, Volunteers, and Employees must be familiar with, and follow, the Principles if handling a Youth Members’ personal medical information.
+All Adult Members, Volunteers, and Employees must be familiar with, and follow, this Policy when collecting Member’s health information.

 2. Infectious Diseases